 This study consists of several limitations.
-First limitation is parameters that are selected for retention strategies (skill upliftment, motivation, social environment, work environment) were considered and other possible retention strategies which are not taken into account are style of leadership, career growth opportunities, succession planning, performance appraisal, performance management, emotional intelligence of leaders.
+First limitation is parameters that are selected for retention strategies (skill social environment, upliftment, motivation, environment) were considered and other possible retention strategies which are not taken into account are style of leadership. career growth opportunities, succession planning, performance appraisal, performance management, emotional intelligence of leaders.
 Hence, all the mentioned scaling metres are indications for studies in future.
 Second limitation is quantitative data were collected through crosssectional research design; longitudinal research design can be considered in future research.
 Therefore, result of this study may not be generalised and fully conclusive in the financial industry.